 It is found off the South East Australian coast from 100 - 200 m deep, although around Tasmania it is found in shallower waters.

 Mauritian cowry, also known as the Humpback cowry, the Chocolate cowry, and the Mourning cowry, Cypraea mauritiana, right, is found in the Western Indo-Pacific.
 The maximum size of a fully grown specimen is 13 cm.
 Its mantle is completely black, and it is normally found in exposed rocky habitats such as reefs or structures subject to wave wash between 2 - 50 m deep.

 Mouse cowry, Cypraea mus, also known as Mura cypraea, right, is found in shallow waters, the intertidal zone, and in sea grass off Columbia and Venezuela.
 It feeds on algae and sponges.

 There are over 200 described species of abalone.
 The shell has a low, spiral structure with multiple respiratory pores arranged along the outer edge.
 The respiratory pores are used to bring water to and from the gills.
 During reproduction sperm and eggs exit through the pores.
 Older pores are closed over as new pores open.
 There are usually from 4 - 10 open pores at any one time.
 The beautiful inner shell is used commercially for jewellery and decoration, and the flesh is eaten.
 Certain species of abalone have been farmed commercially since the 1950s.

-On the right is the Staircase abalone or ridged ear abalone, Haliotis scalaris.
+Below is the Staircase abalone or ridged ear abalone, Haliotis scalaris.
 This abalone may soon be farmed commercially off the west coast of Australia.
 In the wild it is found off the west and south-west Australian coast.
 A fully grown specimen can reach 11.5 cm in width.
 It inhabits the intertidal zone down to around 50 m deep, usually on rocks.